fosternilsson516/ai-feeder/README.md

 # Excel Viz CLI

 ## Introduction
-Excel Viz CLI is a command-line interface (CLI) tool that allows users to visualize data from CSV files as PNG graphs.
-Users can specify the path to a CSV file along with certain arguments, and then view the resulting graph by navigating to `localhost:8000` on their browser.
+Excel Viz CLI is a command-line interface (CLI) tool designed to transform data from CSV files into PNG graphs.
+Users can specify the path to a local CSV file and configure specific parameters.
+The resulting graph is accessible via a web browser at localhost:8000.
+Operating exclusively within a local Docker container, Excel Viz CLI ensures that your data remains secure and never exposed to the internet, maintaining privacy and integrity on your local machine.

 ## Prerequisites
 Before using Excel Viz CLI, ensure you have the following installed on your system: